threefoldtech/0-fs/docs/hub/README.md

 # Hub

+@todo link/move this to 0-hub/docs/...

-Containers boot from flist files, containing only metadata about the actual container image files, and loads the required files from the G8OS Hub when needed.
+Containers boot from flist files, containing only metadata about the actual container image files, and loads the required files from the Zero-OS Hub when needed.

-The G8OS Hub is where all container images are stored.
-The official G8OS Hub is active on https://hub.gig.tech/, here you find all flists shared by the G8OS community.
+The Zero-OS Hub is where all container images are stored.
+The official Zero-OS Hub is active on https://hub.gig.tech/, here you find all flists shared by the Zero-OS community.

 See for instance the Ubuntu 16.04 flist of Ubuntu 16.04: https://hub.gig.tech/gig-official-apps/flist-ubuntu1604.flist

-Setting up your own (private) G8OS Hub is also supported, see https://github.com/g8os/hub.
+Setting up your own (private) Zero-OS Hub is also supported, see https://github.com/zero-os/0-hub.

 ## Setting up your own Hub instance

-All the code for the Hub can be found on https://github.com/g8os/hub
+All the code for the Hub can be found on https://github.com/zero-os/0-hub

 The README explains how to deploy your own instance.